Andrew-Thompson17/BasketCase/README.md

   If there are any issues running, please email me at andrewt1717@gmail.com, and I can help go over any issues running.

 Demo: https://youtu.be/f4gLLyWXcKM?si=zRPTTKrYkE5dBUDs

+Current restrictions: Restricted to 2022/2023 season, and some players are not available due to time constraints.
+This was created as a class final, but I plan to continue to update it fully.